marcelbirkner/docker-ci-tool-stack/README.md

 ### Step 0 - Check Docker Machine version

-Ensure that you are using version 0.3.0 or greater of `docker-machine`
+Ensure that you are using version 0.3.0 or greater of `docker-machine`.

 ```
 # docker-machine version
-docker-machine version 0.5.4, build
+docker-machine version 0.8.2, build e18a919
 ```

 ### Step 1 - Start Docker Machine